 If the building is no longer required, it can be fully dismantled into its individual parts.
 The aluminium and steel components are constructed in such a way that they can be reused in another project.
 This also applies for trapezoidal sheets and ISO panels.
 Even the textile roofing made of a highly tear-resistant membrane, which is coated with a weatherproof PVC, can be reused in another warehouse.
 This is not just a cost-effective option for customers, but also an environmentally-friendly approach when it comes to implementing more warehouse space

 Aluminium offers natural corrosion protection.
 As aluminium reacts with air to form aluminium oxide, a very thin extremely solid protective coating is immediately formed.
 The coating is impermeable to air and water.
 As such, the material is protected against corrosion by this natural coating.
-Similarly to other buildings, our warehouses are also designed in accordance with EN 1991 for so-called “permanent use” over a service life of at least 50 years.

 Indeed, the energy required to produce aluminium is high, as it is for other building materials, such as steel or cement.
 However once our components and accessory parts have been produced, they can be 100 per cent recycled time and time again.
 This is facilitated by the fact that Herchenbach works with a unique high-strength alloy for all aluminium parts.
 Even in the case of cutting, materials are not lost as residual materials can be returned to the manufacturing cycle.